shaoway/shaoway/README.md

 # Who am I ?
+- I'm an Algorithm/Competitive Programming Tutor.
-- I'm a GPU architector.
+- I'm also a GPU architector.
 Design GPU hardware model and graphics system software.
-- I'm a GPU shader programmer.
-Design Graphics algorithm and shader compiler architecture.
-- I'm a embedded system developer and a Linux kernel enthusiast.
+- I'm also a embedded system developer and a Linux kernel enthusiast.

 # Currently Working On
-- ffgpu: A moden full stack GPU model.
-(ISA and programming model)
+- Making videos for teaching Competitive Programming.

+# My Blogs, Thoughts, Miscs

 <!--